 Note: Districts may provide FAPE to a child who will turn three during the school year.
 If this is the only circumstance for which the district would provide services to a child who is two years of age, no should be checked.

+One of the following must be selected.
 Indicate if the district (including charter schools) serves prekindergarten children with disabilities, ages three through five: